 At Whole Foods Market, we’ve long maintained rigorous Quality Standards for farm animal welfare, and we believe our customers deserve to be informed about the meat they’re buying.
 We care about how animals are raised and take the issue of broiler chicken welfare seriously.

 We’re also working with our fresh chicken suppliers to transition to controlled atmosphere processing systems (CAS).
-Our first supplier completed this transition in 2012, and since then over 80% of our main-branded chicken suppliers supplying fresh meat to our Meat Department, Prepared Foods Department and private label products have transitioned to CAS processing systems.
+Our first supplier completed this transition in 2012, and since then our suppliers providing over 82% of the fresh chicken that can be found in both our Meat and Prepared Foods Departments as well as our private label products have transitioned to CAS processing systems.
 We continue to work with our remaining suppliers to utilize humane slaughter practices, with the goal of transitioning 100% of our chicken suppliers (except for the supplier categories outlined below) to CAS by 2026.
 Our intention is to see continuous improvement, and we will report each year on our progress.

 We will continue to have third-party auditing of all our suppliers to higher-than-industry best practice animal welfare standards.

 Originally published on December 15, 2020.
 Updated on April 28, 2023.